Diabetes self-management: Stigma

 Family support is highly beneficial for effective self-care.
 Diabetes-related stigma leads to a lack of family support and poor diabetes-related self-management behaviours.
+Diabetes related stigma is also present in healthcare.
+Diabetes patients face stigma, criticism and judgment in the healthcare communication instead of the required care and support.
+This experience of stigma leads to disengagement from diabetes self-management.

 Inadequate support

 Diabetes patients expressed dissatisfaction with the attitude of healthcare professionals as they directly wrote prescription and directions without a proper conversation with the patients.
 This prevents patients from asking lingering questions about their health conditions and management.
+A study that examined a self-management support program that integrated education on diabetes and behavioural causes, self-tailoring and sustainable behavioural changes in diet, medication adherence, stress management and exercise was identified to significantly improve the diabetes self-care of type 2 diabetes patients.
+This study found the positive impact of enhancing the diabetes patients' knowledge, awareness and understanding of diabetes and self-care to promote behavioural changes for better health outcomes.

 Inadequate coordination between the health care providers and diabetes patients is a major barrier to properly implementing the care guidelines.
 Lack of collaboration and coordination leads to information conflict affecting the quality of self-management.
 The diabetes patients who were identified to develop healthy diabetes management habits had a supportive patient-provider relationship.
 People from economically disadvantaged backgrounds can have limited access to care which is one reason for inadequate coordination between healthcare providers and patients.

 Role of healthcare professionals

 Healthcare professionals play a crucial role in diabetes self-management.
 Diabetes patients rely on health care professionals to obtain information and support in developing an individualised self-management plan.
 Self-management goals and recommendations given by health care professionals were identified to have a significant positive impact on the eating habits and physical activity of diabetes patients.
 Lack of proper emphasis on self-management may suggest to diabetes patients that self-management is either less important or even unimportant for diabetes management.
+Diabetes self-management leads to better outcomes when individuals have regular follow-up and are provided with personalised feedback.